 Recurring monthly revenue based businesses have been around for many years.
 Alarm/security companies, cable, phone, and gyms are just some of those that depend on recurring or subscription billing.

 Subscription billing management is big business as companies demand the ability to provide multiple payment options to retain clients and maximize profitability.
-Prorating, metered billing, trial periods, anniversary billing and other options all contribute to the demand for subscription billing management businesses.
+Prorating, metered billing, trial periods, anniversary billing and other options all contribute to the demand for subscription billing management businesses like yours.